 The Provincial Crisis Lines Network provides short-term emotional support and intervention by phone for people throughout British Columbia who are in crisis or contemplating suicide.

 1800SUICIDE (1-800-784-2433) is for individuals considering suicide, or for those who are concerned about someone who may be at risk of suicide.

 310Mental Health Support (310-6789) is a crisis line that provides emotional support, information and resources specific to mental health and substance use disorders.

 BC Mental Health and Substance Use Services provides leadership, expertise, and oversight to a number of specialized provincial programs that are delivered by carefully selected contractors.
 The Provincial Crisis Lines are supported by BC Mental Health and Substance Use Services and the Ministry of Health.
-The service is overseen by the Crisis Line Association of British Columbia.